tripal/tripal/docs/dev_guide/contributing/tests.rst

 Test organization
 ------------------

 Tests should be placed in ``tests/``.
 This root directory contains the following files:
  - ``bootstrap.php``: Test directory configuration.
 Don't modify this.
  - ``DatabasSeeders/``: `Database seeders <https://github.com/statonlab/TripalTestSuite#database-seeders>`_, for filling Chado with permanent test data.
  - ``DataFactory.php``: `Data factories <https://github.com/statonlab/TripalTestSuite#factories>`_, for providing test-by-test Chado data.
  - ``example.env``: An example environment file.
 Configure this to match your development site and save as ``.env``.
 Read more here: https://tripaltestsuite.readthedocs.io/en/latest/environment.html

-Tests must end with ``Test.php`` to be recognized by PHPUnit.
+Test files must end with ``Test.php`` to be recognized by PHPUnit.
 The tests themselves should be organized by submodule, and category.

 Submodules
 ~~~~~~~~~~~